-We provide a high-quality curriculum building on the prior learning of our pupils ensuring the progression and development of key fundamental skills.
-During their time at St Augustine’s, pupils will take part in a wide range of sporting activities and competitions including dance, gymnastics, striking and fielding games, ball games, outdoor and adventurous and athletics.
+We provide a high-quality curriculum building on the prior learning of our pupils ensuring the progression and development of key fundamental movement skills.
+During their time at St Augustine’s, pupils will take part in a wide range of sporting activities and competitions including dance, gymnastics, games, outdoor and adventurous activities and athletics.
 Alongside this, as outlined in the National Curriculum, all schools must provide swimming sessions.
-This is offered to pupils in Year 2, who will attend a free weekly swimming lesson at Heworth Leisure*.
+This is currently offered to pupils in Year 3, who will attend a free weekly swimming lesson at Heworth Leisure Centre.
 Here, pupils are taught to:

 - Perform safe self-rescue in different water-based situations

 - Swim competently, confidently and proficiently over a distance of at least 25 metres

 - Use a range of effectively [for example, front crawl, backstroke and breaststroke]

 Within Early Years, children are encouraged to explore physical activity through active free-play.
 With the direction of the class teachers, pupils will be introduced to situations where they will be required to develop control and co-ordination alongside their gross and fine motor skills.
 The children will then begin to use these skills in basic game scenarios as the year and their competence and confidence progresses.

 PE in Key Stage 1